The biggest problem for new investors isn’t a lack of info, but information overload.

 You are not an investing robot or a mind in a jar.
 Your investment decisions are deeply affected by your psychology and biases.

 Before diving into the market, you may want to take the Big 5 Personality Test.
-How do your personality traits like neuroticism, conscientiousness and agreeableness affect your stock picks?
+Personality traits like neuroticism, conscientiousness and agreeableness will affect both the stocks you pick, and how well you can hold onto them.

 —